BBC logo design evolution

 I am not familiar with the ones before 1988 so interesting to see.
 Would be great to see the other channels logo development too, I think bbc2 and channel 4 are doing great things, also, not a channel, but noticed the F1 logo the other week when watching the racing, thought it was fab, wish I had thought of it!

-The Channel 4 branding is superb.
-I particularly like how their individual style guides are available for download through the website.
+Hi Freya, the Channel 4 branding is superb.
+I particularly like how the style guides can be downloaded through their website.